Automotive industry in New Zealand: 1936 Motor Assemblies

-South Island retailers Amuri Motors, P.H.
-Vickery, Cossens and Black, and Boon and Co. (coachbuilders), announced they planned to assemble cars in the St Asaph Street, Christchurch factory of Boon and Co.
+South Island retailers Amuri Motors, PH Vickery, Cossens & Black and Boon & Co. (coachbuilders), announced they planned to assemble cars in the St Asaph Street, Christchurch factory of Boon and Co.
 Dodge and Standard cars would be assembled from CKD packs beginning with Dodge.
 Motor Assemblies (South Island) Limited was incorporated in June 1935.
 Each partner held one quarter of the capital.
 Rover having closed it would have been New Zealand's third assembly plant, the other two being in Wellington but within a month of the announcement of Motor Assemblies' plans Todd, in the presence of the acting prime minister, had opened a plant in Petone.

 By December 1936 Dodge display advertisements pointed up the contribution of Motor Assemblies to the New Zealand economy and detailed their many assembly activities in their Christchurch factory.
 It is difficult to see why a 1.6-litre wood-framed-body Standard Twelve priced at £365 might be preferred by a non-enthusiast to an all-steel six-cylinder 3.6-litre Dodge sedan priced at £389 except on the two scores of (presumed) fuel consumption and parking space.

 In 1939 three brands of car were being assembled at St Asaph Street.
-The purchase of 3 acres in Ensor's Road, Opawa was announced at the end of July 1939 and it was expected construction of 40,000 square feet of buildings would be complete by the end of the year.
+The purchase of three acres on Ensor's Road, Opawa was announced at the end of July 1939 and it was expected construction of 40,000 square feet of buildings would be complete by the end of the year.
 The site would include a test track.
 St Asaph Street premises would then be sold.
 War was declared just five weeks after that announcement and there appears to be no subsequent record of the Ensor's Road intentions.

 A new plant in Tuam Street between Barbados and Madras Streets did begin operations after the war assembling Studebaker and Standard cars.
 In 1954 it was acquired by Standard-Triumph International.

 Christchurch production stopped 24 August 1965 and all its plant and machinery was moved more than 400 kilometres to Nelson and into a never-used 100,000 square foot building on a 27 acres site intended for a cotton mill but abandoned in mid 1962.

-S-T I was bought by Leyland Motors in 1960 and ultimately the Nelson operation became part of British Leyland in 1968.
+STI was bought by Leyland Motors in 1960 and ultimately the Nelson operation became part of British Leyland in 1968.
 By then owned by Honda New Zealand this plant closed in August 1998.